CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 1. Apply for billing units or disk quota
 1. Renew your password annually

-FOr specific guidance check the [Account](https://docs.csc.fi/accounts/) paragraph in the beginning of this user guide.
+For specific guidance regarding these steps check the [Accouns](https://docs.csc.fi/accounts/) paragraph in the beginning of this user guide.

 ## Useful terminology:

 **Virtual machine (VM)**: is a virtual computing environment which works like a real-physical computer.
 It has a processor, memory and operating system but it exists only as a code or a partition of the host computer.
 VMs used for the Sensitive Data Services currently support only Linux operating system and are completely isolated from the internet for security reasons.